-- Difference in average MED/day (Quality Metric 1 - lower value indicative of better performance): - Quality Metric Indicator 1 marks episodes where the difference between the average MED/day for the Trigger and Post-trigger Opioid Window (minuend) and the average MED/day in the Pre-Trigger Opioid Trigger Window (subtrahend) is less than or equal to 3.0. - The minuend represents the average MED/day for the Trigger and Post-trigger Opioid Window.
-The calculation is determined in a series of steps: - First, Opioid Pharmacy Claims in the Trigger and Post-trigger Opioid Window are identified as previously stated in the Trigger and Post-trigger Opioid Window definition. - Second, the total MED is calculated for each individual Opioid Pharmacy Claim identified in the previous step.
+- Difference in Average MED/day (Quality Metric 1 - lower value indicative of better performance): - Quality Metric Indicator 1 marks episodes where the difference between the average MED/day for the Episode Opioid Window (minuend) and the average

+MED/day for the Pre-trigger Opioid Window (subtrahend) is less than or equal to zero.

+- The minuend represents the average MED/day for the Post-trigger Opioid Window.
+The calculation is determined in a series of steps: - First, Opioid Pharmacy Claims in the Post-trigger Opioid Window are identified as previously stated in the Post-trigger Opioid Window definition. - Second, the total MED is calculated for each individual Opioid Pharmacy Claim identified in the previous step.
 For each claim, the total MED is calculated based on the formula below: